TheArturthur/CoppermindScraper/Cosmere/Rashek.md

 \-Tevidian arguing against Rashek about the skaa rebels[6]

->“***God** cannot be killed. **God** cannot be overthrown.
-Your rebellion—you think I haven't seen its like before?
-You think I haven't destroyed entire armies on my own?
-What will it take before you people stop questioning?
-How many centuries must I prove myself before you **idiot** skaa see the truth?
-How many of you must I kill!*”
-\- Rashek[3]

 >“*You don't know what I do for mankind.
 I **was** your god, even if you couldn't see it.
 By killing me, you have doomed yourselves...*”
 \-Rashek's final words[3]

->“*He suffered much beneath Ruin's hand, but he was a good man, who ultimately had honorable intentions.*”
-\-Sazed on Rashek's corruption by Ruin.
-A note on the reverse of the flower picture in a book written by Sazed after his ascension.[61]

 ## Trivia